Murphy-Biochemistry/BiochemProtocolsWeb/content/Methodes/dna/imaging_age.md

-author = 'Spike Murphy Müller ¹' facility = '¹ Center for Experimental Medicine, Institute of Biochemistry and Signal Transduction, Working Group Signal Transduction in Cancer' version = 'Version 1.0.0' updated = ''
+author = 'Spike Murphy Müller ¹' facility = '¹ Center for Experimental Medicine, Institute of Biochemistry and Signal Transduction, Working Group Signal Transduction in Cancer' version = 'Version 1.0.0' version_explaination = 'first: major revisions - second: minor revisions - third: revisions without changing procedure' updated = ''
 +++

+imaging in general, but add that lanes with samples for gel extraction need to be cut off prior to imaging.

+{{< infobox type="info" title="Subsequent Purification" >}}
+⚠️ For downstream purification, cut away all lanes with samples that are intended for later gel extraction.
+UV light is mutagenic and can damage or alter DNA, so the band intended for purification should not be exposed to UV light.
+Instead, determine its position by imaging only the well containing the corresponding sample intended for UV imaging.
+{{< /infobox >}}